 Like many of our holidays, Halloween can be an expensive and wasteful experience.
 Don't let the commercialism take all the fun or eco-friendly opportunities out of it!
-Check out our simple tips to make sure you don't spook Mother Nature this October.
-Want more ideas?
-Visit our friends at Green Halloween®, a nonprofit community initiative aimed at creating healthier and more Earth-friendly holidays.
+Check out our simple tips to make sure you don't spook Mother Nature this October -- let us help you create healthier and more Earth-friendly holidays.

 Green Halloween Costumes